 Splitting an area will create a new area.
 Placing the mouse cursor in an area corner will change the cursor to a cross (+) to indicate that pressing down LMB will activate splitting or joining operator.
 Dragging from area corner inward will split the area.
 You define the split direction by dragging either horizontally or vertically.

 Dragging from an area corner outward will join two areas.
-The area that will be closed gets a dark overlaid arrow.
+The area that will be closed shows a dark overlay.
 You can select which area will be closed by moving the mouse over areas.
 Release the LMB to complete the join.
-If you press Esc or RMB before releasing the mouse, the operation will be aborted.
+If you press Esc or RMB before releasing the mouse, the operation will be canceled.

 RMB on the border opens the Area Options.